fbpx

 Abdominal Pain, Abdominal Distention, & Indigestion

-Mild stomach pain is another common stomach-related side effect of semaglutide.
+Mild stomach pain is another common related side-effect of semaglutide.
 Similar to nausea, vomiting, and diarrhea, this should subside over time.
-Using the tips listed above can also help minimize this side effect.
+Using the tips listed above can also help minimize this potential side-effect.

 Eructation (Belching)

-The exact cause of “sulphur burps” is not known but is thought to be due to fermentation of undigested food in the stomach.
+The exact cause of “sulfur burps” is not known, but is thought to be due to fermentation of undigested food in the stomach.
 Sulphur is a byproduct of fermentation.
-Cutting out or limiting bread intake can reduce sulphur burps as the bacteria feeds on yeast.
+Cutting out or limiting bread intake can reduce sulfur burps as the bacteria feeds on yeast.

-Due to the digestion process being slowed, more frequent smaller meals versus less larger meals can help so less food sits in the stomach.
+Due to the digestion process being slowed, eating smaller meals more frequently versus fewer larger meals can help by leaving so less food sitting in the stomach at a given time.

 Fatigue

-Semaglutide works for weight loss by making you feel less hungry and eating fewer calories may cause you to feel more tired.
+Semaglutide works for weight loss by making you feel less hungry, which often leads to eating fewer calories.
+However, this may cause more tiredness.
 Feelings of fatigue should subside as your body adjusts to potential changes in your diet.

 Regenics also offers B12 At Home Injection Kits that can be taken to boost energy levels.